-What Does a Wealth Management Advisor Do?
+What Do Wealth Advisors Do?

+Wealth management is a subset of financial advising.
+Wealth managers tend to focus on managing the assets of high earners.
 A wealth manager’s role is generally far more comprehensive than offering just investment advice.
 While investment advisors and financial planners focus on one piece of your financial situation, wealth managers combine several areas of financial guidance.

-They are able to provide financial advice that addresses the entirety of a person’s financial life; including investment management, accounting and tax strategy consulting, estate planning, retirement planning, and more.
+They are able to provide financial advice that addresses the entirety of a person’s financial life, including investment management, accounting and tax strategy consulting, estate planning, retirement planning, and more.
 They work closely with you to establish a plan to grow and maintain wealth.

 Investment Management and Risk Management